Tasted in Bligny-lès-Beaune with Claude & Antoine Maréchal, pictured also with Catherine, 03 December 2020.

 Claude on 2019:

 “Mythic!
-The harvest was certainly volume-limited, much by the frost of early April so the wines have concentration but the mid-season dryness brought richness too – as they should, we are 50% down in volume!
-There was also some hail in Savigny and Chorey which didn’t help!”
+The harvest was certainly volume-limited, much by the frost of early April so the wines have concentration but the mid-season dryness brought richness too – as it should.
+There was also some hail in Savigny and Chorey which didn’t help!
+It’s another sunny vintage.
+For the domaine as a whole 27 hl/ha was the average, a bit more than half a harvest.
+There’s nothing in bottle but wines are assembled. ”

 3 parcels blended here.
 Practically 2 hectares worth.
 Old vines here.